 The Kindergarten Educator Team (teacher, early childhood educator, and sometimes members of the special education team at the school) are key in the education and early identification process.
 The kindergarten educator team (including support staff when appropriate) works collaboratively with the family prior to and following the beginning of school.
-The educator team communicates regularly with the parent(s)/guardian(s) about students' progress and development in the early years.
-The teacher employs ongoing assessments (screeners, observation checklists, inventories, portfolios, conferences, in-depth anecdotal records, formal/informal assessments) and shares these with the parents / guardians as appropriate.

-Parents / guardians who provide information indicating their child has or may have special needs prior to school entry, may be asked to provide signed parental consent for board personnel to make contact with preschool service providers to arrange an observation of their child.
-Where appropriate case conferences are routinely held with key stakeholders, including parents, to share information about the student related to the necessary services once the child is attending school (e.g. occupational therapy, physiotherapy, speech-language pathology, nursing support, special accommodations, etc.).
+The educator team communicates regularly with the parent(s)/caregiver(s) about students' progress and development in the early years.
+Parents/caregivers who provide information indicating their child has or may have special needs prior to school entry, may be asked to provide signed parental consent for board personnel to make contact with preschool service providers to arrange an observation of their child., including parents, to share information about the student related to the necessary services once the child is attending school (e.g. occupational therapy, physiotherapy, speech-language pathology, nursing support, special accommodations, etc.).
+The plan of care will also inform school staff on required medications or protocols to be followed.